google/turbinia/docs/user/install-gke-celery.md

 - Deploy Turbinia through the following command
   - `./k8s/tools/deploy-celery-gke.sh`
 - The deployment script will automatically enable GCP APIs, create the cluster and GCP resources then deploy Turbinia to the cluster.
 At the end of the run, you should have a fully functioning Turbinia environment within GKE to use.

+**Follow these steps to destroy the Turbinia GKE environment.**

-- Run the following command if you'd like to cleanup the newly created Turbinia environment
+- Run the following command if you'd like to destroy the Turbinia GKE environment.
-  - `./k8s/tools/cleanup-celery-gke.sh`
+  - `./k8s/tools/destroy-celery-gke.sh`
   - **Note this will delete the Turbinia cluster including all processed output and log files as well as associated GCP resources**

 ### **Making processing requests in GKE**